 All other meetings during the PGY-1 through PGY-5 years can be funded through the individual's education fund.
 There are no restrictions as to which meetings a resident may attend, and previous examples of attended national meetings have been AAOS, AAHKS, various surgical techniques courses (S.A.F.E., M.E.P.O., etc), Gainesville Pathology course, or OTA/AO courses.

 All residents receive 15 days of vacation time during their PGY-1 through PGY-5 years.
 These days do not include the Holiday Block (see above), which typically is an additional 4-5 days free from clinical duties.
 All vacation time are cleared with the chief resident on the service.

 High School Sports Coverage

-Residents are reimbursed $120 per game, with additional gas mileage reimbursement.
+Residents are reimbursed $125 per game, with additional gas mileage reimbursement.

 On Call Meals

 All residents have the opportunity to be covered by the Cleveland Clinic Health Insurance plan, with a wide variety of locations covered as "Tier 1" providers.
-The base health insurance plan (including families and spouses) is of no charge to the resident.
-Additional eye or dental coverage may be added for a nominal cost.
-Co-pays typically range between $10 for a PCP visit, $25 for a specialty visit, and $50 for an ED visit.

 Please refer to Cleveland Clinic's GME website for further information regarding yearly salary.
-The salaries are graduated on an annual basis, and are in accordance with all other Cleveland Clinic residency program standards.

 Should you have any other questions regarding the application or interview process, please do not hesitate to contact the Orthopaedic Education Office and the education coordinator, Chris Orlinski at 216.445.7570.